spneshaei/QuickFormer/README.md

 1. Prepare your initial data in a CSV file with the columns `text` and `cat_label`.
 Name the file `model_name_input.csv` where `model_name` is an arbitrary name.

 2. Call the `quickform()` function.
 The only mandatory argument is the model name (`model_name`).
-The function will automatically load the data from the CSV file, train the model, evaluate it and saves all the results in files and directories starting with `model_name`.
+The function will automatically load the data from the CSV file, train the model, evaluate it and saves all the results in files starting with `model_name`.

 That's it!